Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 -Dynamic delegate parameters MUST support reflection.

-#VisualStudioShortcuts
+# VisualStudioShortcuts

-"ctrl + minus" - navigates backwards in visual studio.
+- "ctrl + minus" - navigates backwards in visual studio.
 Useful for searching definitions briefly and getting back to where you were writing code.
+- "ctrl + k + o" - switches between .cpp or .h file
+- "ctrl + j" - can list members or display member information.

 # GameplayProgrammingTips

+## UI
+- General consensus is that game logic should never know about UI.
+The UI should  either subscribe itself to certain events, or tick (poll) (performance allowing).
+- UI should only hold state specifically for itself.

 ## Input